Ferosnow95/SOEN6441-APP/README.md

 # SOEN6441-APP

-This is a Term project for the Course Advanced Software Architectures
+This is a Term project for the Course Advanced Programming Practises

 1st Team member: